 Discover the captivating beauty of the Kalinda Wrap, a free crochet shawl pattern with a mesmerizing wave design.
 Ignite your creativity with a step-by-step VIDEO TUTORIAL and make something beautiful today!

-Scroll down to see the Kalinda Wrap free crochet shawl pattern or you may choose to purchase the ad-free, printable PDF crochet pattern with stitch chart HERE on ETSY or HERE on Ravelry.
+Scroll down to see the Kalinda Wrap free crochet shawl pattern with VIDEO TUTORIAL or you may choose to purchase the ad-free, printable PDF crochet pattern with stitch chart HERE on ETSY or HERE on Ravelry.

 The Design and Construction

 Discover the unique construction of the Kalinda Wrap, allowing you to customize its length and width.

 Explore the parallelogram shape, created through clever increases and decreases, resulting in a reversible wrap that exudes elegance and modernity.

 The Cake Yarn for Free Crochet Shawl Pattern

 Unleash the magic of gradient yarn with the Kalinda Wrap.